 This kind of mindfulness practice has been mastered by Japanese for many years.
 The Japanese tea ceremony is also known as Chanoyu, Sado or Ocha in Japanese.

+The ceremony is a finely tuned ritual that involves many things including the preparation and serving of the tea.
+Japanese green tea, or Matcha, is often used and combined with sweets to balance out the somewhat bitter taste of the tea.
 The tea ceremony is not just about drinking the tea.
-The whole process is celebrated and enjoyed mindfully, from preparing the tea, to stirring the tea to sipping the tea.
+The whole process is celebrated and enjoyed mindfully with 100 % of attention and focus: from preparing the tea, to stirring the tea to sipping the tea.

+You can use this simple technique at work or at home as a way to practice mindfulness through an everyday act.
 As part of this process, you focus your awareness on the sounds, tastes, and experience of the tea making and tasting ritual.

 Tea Ceremony Mindfulness Exercise

 It’s best to set aside a certain time each day (preferably first thing in the morning) to do your tea ceremony.
 The is a form of self-care that will help you carry those peaceful feelings and stillness throughout your day.
 Here are the steps to a simple tea ceremony that you can do at home.
 As mentioned earlier, if you prefer, tea can be replaced with coffee

 - Start by gathering your tools.
 You will need water, a teakettle, a teapot, teacups, loose-leaf tea, and an offering like a flower in a vase.
 Be sure to use teacups and saucers that are beautiful or meaningful for you.